AdobeDocs/media-analytics.fr-FR/help/media-collection-api/mc-api-ref/mc-api-event-types.md

 ## chapterComplete

-Signale la fin d'un chapitre
+Signale la fin d’un chapitre

 ## error

-Signale une erreur.
+Signals an error occurred.

 ## sessionEnd

-Cela permet d'informer l'arrière-plan de Media Analytics de la fermeture immédiate de la session lorsque l'utilisateur a abandonné son affichage du contenu et qu'il est peu probable qu'il soit renvoyé.
+Elle permet d’avertir le serveur principal d’Analytics de la fermeture immédiate de la session lorsque l’utilisateur a abandonné l’affichage du contenu et qu’il est peu probable qu’il y retourne.

 If you don't send a `sessionEnd`, an abandoned session will time-out normally (after no events are received for 10 minutes, or when no playhead movement occurs for 30 minutes), and the session is deleted by the backend.